Safeguarding Children Policy

-Previous concern – have there been other times when incidents and / or injuries involving the same child have lead to concern being expressed?
+Previous concern – have there been other times when incidents and/or injuries involving the same child have led to concern being expressed?

 Explanation – Is the explanation consistent with the nature of the injury?

-Medical Attention – If appropriate and / or necessary has it been sought or is there a delay in getting it or a lack of it?
+Medical Attention – If appropriate and/or necessarily has it been sought or is there a delay in getting it or a lack of it?